Wave Optics JEE Mains Questions

 Option d – Moon

-(a) straight line
+(a) A straight line

-(b) circular path
+(b) A circular path

-(c) zig-zag path
+(c) A zig-zag path

 (d) Both (a) and (c)

-Option a – straight line
+Option a – A straight line

-(c) homogeneous and transparent.
+(c) Homogeneous and transparent

-(d) inhomogeneous and transparent.
+(d) Non-uniform and transparent

-Option c – homogeneous and transparent
+Option c – Homogeneous and transparent

-We covered all the wave optics jee mains questions above in this post for free so that you can practice well for the exam.
+We covered all the wave Optics JEE mains Questions above in this post for free so that you can practice well for the exam.

-Check out the latest MCQ content by visiting our mcqtube website homepage.
+Check out the latest mcq content by visiting our mcqtube website homepage.

 Also, check out: